BestTimesToVisit.com Logo

 packing

 Pack layers and good hiking shoes, even if you're not a serious trekker.
-The weather can change dramatically from the coast to the mountains, and even within the same day.
-A waterproof jacket is a must for sudden tropical showers, and sturdy footwear will be invaluable for exploring volcanic landscapes and lush rainforests.
+The weather can change dramatically from the coast to the mountains, and you'll want to be prepared for cool evenings in the cirques and potentially wet conditions.
+A waterproof jacket is a must.

 safety